|<<jdhopkins.com home contact us||press search site map>>|

 The sound of J.D.
 AND THE SONS OF RHYTHM is organic.
 It is what music is before composers, arrangers, lyricists, critics, academics and others shape it to their will.
 This is the raw substance of music, born in and of the musicians who play it.
 It is what it is.

 We hope you enjoy it.

-BEYOND ATTENTION, 14 tracks of music on 2 discs.
+BEYOND ATTENTION, 14 tracks of music.

 ©2005 J.D.
 Records, Richard Carl Hopkins, All Rights Reserved